rm1710/rm1710/README.md

 <img src="gitImage/technology.jpg" height="550px" width="900px">

  # 💫 About Me:
+🌍  I'm based in Mumbai, Maharashtra, India<br>
+🖥️  See my portfolio at <a src="rm-profile-portfolio.netlify.app/">My Portfolio</a><br>
+✉️  You can contact me at riteshm475@gmail.com<br>
+🧠  I'm learning java<br>
-🌍  I'm based in Mumbai, Maharashtra, India<br>🖥️  See my portfolio at My Portfolio<br>✉️  You can contact me at riteshm475@gmail.com<br>🧠  I'm learning java<br>🤝  I'm open to collaborating on projects
+🤝  I'm open to collaborating on projects

 ## 🌐 Socials: